authgear/authgear-server/docs/specs/event.md

 - `oauth.state`: OAuth state if the signup is triggered through authorize endpoint with state parameter.

+Is mutations supported: Yes

+Is action supported: No

 #### user.profile.pre_update

 Occurs right before the update of user profile.